PhysFlow: Unleashing the Potential of Multi-modal Foundation Models and Video Diffusion for 4D Dynamic Physical Scene Simulation: Experiments

 We conduct a comprehensive ablation study to evaluate the contribution of key components in our method, using both synthetic and real-world datasets to provide a thorough understanding of their impacts on performance.

-\textbf{Effectiveness of Optical Flow Guidance:} On the synthetic dataset, we compare the quantitative performance of different loss functions to demonstrate the significance of our optical flow guidance.
-Specifically, we evaluate the render loss $\mathcal{L}_{render}$, SDS loss (with text prompt) $\mathcal{L}_{sds}$, and our proposed flow loss $\mathcal{L}_{flow}$.
-As shown in Tab.~\ref{tab:abla_loss}, our optical flow guidance achieves lower Mean Average Errors (MAE) across most material parameters, particularly in viscosity $\eta$, bulk modulus $\kappa$, and yield stress $\tau_Y$, indicating more accurate material parameter optimization.
-The evaluation demonstrates that optical flow guidance significantly improves material parameter optimization and ensures more realistic motion in system identification, compared to the other guidance losses.
+\textbf{Effectiveness of Optical Flow Guidance:} We evaluate the impact of different loss functions on the synthetic dataset to highlight the significance of our optical flow guidance.
+Specifically, we compare the render loss $\mathcal{L}_{render} = \sum_t \lambda L_1(I_t,\hat{I}_t) + (1-\lambda)L_{D-SSIM}(I_t,\hat{I}_t)$~\cite{zhang2024physdreamer}, the SDS loss (with text prompt) $\mathcal{L}_{sds}$~\cite{poole2022dreamfusion}, and our proposed flow loss $\mathcal{L}_{flow}$.
+As shown in Tab.~\ref{tab:comp_syn}, optical flow guidance achieves lower RE and EPE across most material parameters, particularly viscosity $\eta$, bulk modulus $\kappa$, and yield stress $\tau_Y$ (detailed comparisons for each parameter are provided in Appendix~\ref{sec:supp_abla}), leading to more accurate material parameter optimization.
+These results demonstrate that optical flow guidance not only improves parameter estimation but also ensures more realistic motion in system identification compared to other guidance losses.
+Besides, Fig.~\ref{fig:abla_loss_render} and Tab.~\ref{tab:abla_real_ecms} show that $\mathcal{L}_{flow}$ performs better under large force applications and motions on real-world scenes.

 \textbf{Effect of Physics Reasoning with Foundation Model:} To evaluate the impact of using a foundation model (\eg, GPT-4) for physics reasoning, we conduct simulations on the real-world dataset with four configurations: \textbf{(1)} manually defined initial material properties without optimization, \textbf{(2)} use manually defined material properties as initialization followed by optimization, \textbf{(3)} use foundation model-inferred properties without optimization, \textbf{(4)} initialize material properties with foundation model-inferred values followed by optimization.

-As shown in Fig.~\ref{fig:abla_param}, simulations initialized with manually defined values produce motions that partially reflect the effects of the input force but lack sufficient fidelity.
+As shown in Fig.~\ref{fig:abla_param} and Tab.~\ref{tab:abla_real_ecms}, simulations initialized with manually defined values produce motions that partially reflect the effects of the input force but lack sufficient fidelity.
 Further optimization of these manually set values results in overly rigid or tense parameters, leading to less realistic outcomes.
 In contrast, simulations using foundation model-inferred values without additional optimization provide a more balanced starting point.
 By initializing with foundation model predictions and optimizing, our method achieves significantly more accurate material dynamics and visually convincing simulations.

 In addition to parameter initialization, using a foundation model to identify material type and density ensures more realistic simulations.
 Accurate material classification directly affects an object’s physical response, as shown in Fig.~\ref{fig:abla_param} (a) and (b), where incorrect material properties lead to unrealistic outcomes.
 Leveraging the foundation model predictions enhances simulation fidelity, allowing for more accurate and consistent object behavior in complex scenes.